ambantis/play4jug/README.md

 If you make these sbt actions from the command line, you can specify multiple steps, but in interactive-mode, you can only do one at a time.

-Now, stop the application and enter play interactive mode:

-    % play

-Within interactive mode, we want to create the intellij project files, so do the following command:

-    [hello] $ idea with-sources=yes no-sbt-build-module

-This will create the idea project files.
-Note that every time you update the dependencies, you will want to do `% play clean reload update compile`, delete the existing intellij files (I do `rm -rf .idea*` at the command line), and then rebuild the idea project files from within play (This is a kind of a pain, but you shouldn't need to change the dependencies all that often).

-`with-sources=yes` says that you want intellij to have the source code.
-Of course, much of the source code will be scala, so including that depends upon whether you wish to navigate through the sources from within intellij.
-`no-sbt-build-module` says that the intellij project will have just one module for the project (as opposed to two: one for the source code and the other for the build).
-In my experience, it is better to let play itself manage building and compiling, though it is possible to have intellij handle it.

-Next, start intellij idea.
-You should already have the play 2.0 and scala plugins installed.
+Next, startup IntelliJ Idea.
+You should already have the play 2.0 and scala plugins installed (you won't need the scala plugin if you will not be creating any scala classes).
 Now open the project.
 If you go to File -> Project Settings, you should see 2 errors within a red bar on the bottom.
 If you click on the text `2 errors found`, it will tell you: